-By comparing the content of Perl source directory before and after build, we found that there are 22 C source code files newly generated during the "make".
+newly generated during the "make".
 The log file of make reveals that these C files originate from templates written in a special language called XS.
 The XS templates are then processed by an intermediate Perl interpreter miniperl with a translation script xsubpp.pl.
 The results of the processing are those new C source files mentioned above.
 Finally, the C files are compiled and linked by C compiler gcc as a part of Perl 5.6 run-time libraries.

 Table 3 lists the filenames and descriptions of some of the C files that are generated at build-time; these particular files enable the Perl system to call Unix system libraries, Berkeley DB and Sys V IPC.
 It also enable Perl programs to directly manipulate the backend Perl run-time system.
 These C files are part of the Perl source code but they are generated at build-time.
 The templates for the C files are written in a special language called XS and they come with the Perl source distribution.
-We now explain the XS language and its relationship to Perl [16].
+We now explain the XS language and its relationship to Perl [24].

-Assuming you want to implement a function in C or call a C system library from Perl, you need to write a special C library that can be either dynamically loaded by the Perl run-time system or statically linked into the Perl executable.
+Assume you are a programmer who wants to implement a function in C or call a C system library from Perl.
+To do so, you need to write a special C library that can be either dynamically loaded by the Perl run-time system or statically linked into the Perl executable.
 This library acts as "glue" that links the C code with the Perl system.
 For example, when a C library function is called from the Perl program, the glue library first pulls arguments of the call from Perl's argument stack and converts the Perl values to the formats expected by the particular C function.
 Then, it calls the C function and finally transfers the return values of the C function back to Perl.
 To pass the result back to Perl, the glue library either puts them on the Perl stack or modifies the arguments supplied by Perl.